d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 A key feature of GoogLeNet is that it is actually *cheaper* to compute than its predecessors while simultaneously providing improved accuracy.
 This marks the beginning of a much more deliberate network design that trades off the cost of evaluating a network with a reduction in errors.
 It also marks the beginning of experimentation at a block level with network design hyperparameters, even though it was entirely manual at the time.
-We will revisit this topic in Section :ref:`sec_cnn-design` when discussing strategies for network structure exploration.
+We will revisit this topic in :numref:`sec_cnn-design` when discussing strategies for network structure exploration.

 Over the following sections we will encounter a number of design choices (e.g., batch normalization, residual connections, and channel grouping) that allow us to improve networks significantly.
 For now, you can be proud to have implemented what is arguably the first truly modern CNN.